Cold Floors in Winter? The R-Value Guide

 Other Thermal Properties

-Beyond the R-value, thermal conductivity and thermal mass can also affect how warm or cold your floors feel.
-Denser materials retain heat better, which is why premium underlayments with the desired acoustic ratings often outperform open-cell foam, value alternatives.
+Thermal conductivity and thermal mass can also affect how warm or cold your floors feel.
+Closed-cell materials retain heat better, which is why premium underlayments could outperform open-cell foam, value alternatives.
 Products designed with closed-cell foam create effective thermal breaks, preventing cold air from reaching your floor covering.

 Comparing Underlayment Types and Their R-Values

-• Cork: Natural cork underlayment provides a moderate R-value of approximately 0.28 per quarter-inch, offering good insulation, though it can be more costly and less flexible.
+- Cork: Natural cork underlayment typically provides a low value R-value of approximately 0.75 per inch, offering some insulation, though it can be more costly and less flexible.

-• Rubber: Recycled rubber underlayment generally has a low R-value of 0.10 to 0.20 and offers limited thermal benefits, despite being an eco-friendly option.
+- Rubber: Recycled rubber underlayment generally has a low R-value of around 1.0 per inch, and offers limited thermal benefits, despite being an eco-friendly option.

-• Felt and fiber: Dense felt underlayments can achieve R-values up to around 0.50, but fiber-based materials may be prone to moisture absorption in humid conditions.
+- Felt and fiber: Dense felt underlayments can achieve R-values around 3.0 per inch, but fiber-based materials may be prone to moisture absorption in humid conditions.

 Regional Recommendations